webdriverio/selenium-standalone/README.md

 ```

-Config file can be a JSON file or a [module file](https://nodejs.org/api/modules.html#modules_file_modules) that exports options as an object :
+Config file can be a JSON file or a [module file](https://nodejs.org/api/modules.html#modules_file_modules) that exports options as an object:

 ```js
 module.exports = {